3.1.1 Photograph Module

 Experimental Procedures

 Step 1: Go into the Raspberry Pi Desktop.
 You may need a screen for a better experience, refer to: Connect your Raspberry Pi.
-Or access the Raspberry Pi desktop remotely, for a detailed tutorial please refer to Remote Desktop.
+Or access the Raspberry Pi desktop remotely, for a detailed tutorial please refer to Remote Desktop Access for Raspberry Pi.

 Step 2: Open a Terminal and get into the folder of the code.